 The Greenheart Club is a great way to:

 “While in Spain, I experienced many amazing things and I got the chance to volunteer through awesome organizations.
-My experience actually inspired me to major in international relations.” – Eleanor Brow, Greenheart Travel alumna in Spain.
+My experience actually inspired me to major in international relations.” – Eleanor Brow, Greenheart Travel alum in Spain.

 “It is a great feeling to know that I am able to make a difference.
 I have also had students tell me that I’ve made them realize how important studying in school and learning English is.
 I’m glad I was able to help these students and show them how much potential they have if they apply themselves.
-They are amazing people and I will miss them all when I return to the U.S.” – Diana Freedman, Greenheart Travel alumna in Italy
+They are amazing people and I will miss them all when I return to the U.S.” – Diana Freedman, Greenheart Travel alum in Italy

 There are a so many factors to consider when choosing a volunteer abroad program.
 Below are a few ways Greenheart Travel can help make this planning process as stress-free as possible, and help make sure this is a successful and life-changing adventure!